Monaco, 1967. Nikita Krushchev to Michael Caine:

 The tables here were less close together than downstairs, the ceiling high and although the mood was less intimate,

 I felt more comfortable than on our previous visit.
-It will, I expect be an appropriate venue for private functions
+It will, I expect be an appropriate venue for private functions as time goes by.

 I chose not to take more photos of the food, suffice to say we could fault nothing about it.
 The highlight being the oysters topped with blue swimmer crab, lime and coriander.
 We gave the spatchcock a repeat visit, marvelling at the succulence of the meat and the unctuous, sweet roasted eggplant underneath it.